ConfederacyOfGaia/Gaia/backgrounds.md

 - **Tool Proficiencies:** Appropriate tools
 - **Languages:** As appropriate for your craft
 - **Equipment:** The tools of your trade
+- **Starting Money:** 5d4x10

+## Farmer

+*Prerequisite: Human*

+You come from a family of farmers.
+You can choose either the Nature or Survival skill in addition to your class skills.
+Being a farmer doesn't necessarily mean that you come from a poor family, so starting gilders can vary quite a bit: 2d20x10.
+Most farmers are from the Zephyrlands.

+___
+- **Skill Proficiencies:** Nature or Survival
+- **Tool Proficiencies:** None
+- **Equipment:**
+- **Starting Money:** 2d20x10

+## Genoujian Slave

+*Prerequisite: Genoujian male*

+This generic-sounding background is purposefully generic:  Genoujian males are treated  like slaves in their home lands, and only by escaping to become adventurers can they gain any amount of agency.
+Since Genouj doesn't allow their males to leave their designated jobs, you most likely ran away, and so have very little in the way of money or equipment.
+Jobs for males vary, but they are all very physically demanding, so you are a physically-impressive and very healthy specimin:  The job unrelentingly weeds out weak males.
+As such, you start the game with either the Tough or Durable Feat and have advantage on all Constitution checks.

+___
+- **Ability Score Increase:** +1 to Strength, Dexterity, and Constution
+- **Skill Proficiencies:** Athletics and Acrobatics
+- **Tool Proficiencies:** None
+- **Feats:** Durable or Tough
+- **Languages:** Genoujian
+- **Equipment:** None

+*Need a background for a Genoujian Breeder, a male whose purpose is to impregnate Genoujian females.*

 ## Gnomish Craftsman